fish23872/chatbot/README.md

 ### Product Information
 -	The bot can retrieve product details from the database and present it to the customer.
 -   This way, the user can be redirected to the product page (to purchase the product): Purchasing products will not be implemented in this project.
+-   Products can be compared, a summary from an LLM Model will be included for each comparison

 ### Conversational AI
 -	The bot can assist in troubleshooting, product recommendations, or answering general inquiries.